1ndiraD/Music-Streaming-Rhythm-Game/README.md

 ## Project Status

 Wasn't able to finish the full game, but was able to get chunked audio to play from the stream.
+Was working on music analysis before senior year ended.